aep-dev/aep.dev/aip/general/0193/aip.md

   // A unique identifier that identifies the specific occurrence of the problem.
 Can be provided to the API owner for debugging purposes. incidentId?: string

   // A map of metadata returning additional error details that can be used programmatically.
-The schema of metadata should be documented and a change in this schema could mean a breaking change. metadata?: dict<string, any>
+The schema of metadata should be documented and fixed per `type`.
+A change in this schema could mean a breaking change. metadata?: dict<string, any>
 }